Coding-faizan/StickerSmash/README.md

 - React Native includes a few different components for handling touch events, but <Pressable> is recommended for its flexibility.
 It can detect single taps, long presses, trigger separate events when the button is pushed in and released, and more.
 - how to make components reusable with respect to styling e.g: Button
 - how to override default styles by using inline styles

+## Use an image picker

+- Relied upon third party package for image picking
+- image picker options to give user option to edit pic before uploadings